The first step in texting

 - You must send all initial messages before receiving replies: As a message sender, your first job is to make sure all those initial messages get sent out.
 That's why you won't be able to read or respond to any replies until you send out all of your initial messages.

 - Check for typos: The administrators who write these messages are human.
-If you see a typo, let them know, and they can fix it before you and others send out the initial messages.
+If you see a typo in the Message Input Box at the bottom of the screen, let them know, and they can fix it before you and others send out the initial messages.

 When you're done sending your initial messages, you'll see a screen like this:

-Some campaigns may have the self-assign feature turned on, which will allow you to request more conversations to send.
+Some campaigns may have the self-assign feature turned on, which will allow you to request more conversations to send by using the "Request Conversations" button.
 Click here to learn more about ThruText's self-assignment feature!